gumpt/fireflies/README.md

 # fireflies-quil

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to demonstrate the self-organizing properties of fireflies.

 ## Usage